granule-project/granule-project.github.io/security.md

 via its type system (The [Language section](https://granule-project.github.io/granule.html)).
 One such example is for enforcing _data privacy_ so that confidentiality can be automatically verified and enforced via the type system.

 The type system can be parameterised by a lattice of permissions.
+As with the rest of Granule's property tracking, any quantitative constraints generated during type checking are discharged via an SMT solver.
+This allows arbitrarily complex lattices to be plugged-in to the compiler without any change to the type checker.

-In these examples, we'll use a simple two-point lattice which is built-in, which has two values `Public` and `Private`.
+In these examples, we'll just use a simple two-point lattice which is built-in, which has two values `Public` and `Private`.
 We can then, for example, declare a secret as existing only in a private zone:

 ```
 secret :Private: Int